Debugging the Linux Kernel: A Comprehensive Guide

 Example Implementation of printk

-When you invoke printk
+When you invoke printk:

 - The message is formatted and added to the kernel’s log buffer.